 - Real world knowledge of nonprofits, nonprofit capacity building and volunteer management.

-- Hands on work with a variety of nonprofit organizations and government agencies.
+- Hands-on work with a variety of nonprofit organizations and government agencies.

-- Participation in regular staff meetings, community events, and professional and leadership development activities.
+- Professional and leadership development activities.

 Requirements and Qualifications: